Snowpiercer: Plot

-In the last car before the engine, Namgoong reveals that the reason he collected the drug Kronole was to use it as an explosive to escape the train with Yona, believing they can survive.
-Curtis stops them, as he wants to meet Wilford; Curtis explains that in the early days of the train, 17 years before, the tail section had resorted to cannibalism, and he had been ready to eat the infant Edgar but Gilliam offered him his arm instead.
-Curtis wants to face Wilford to ask why he created this closed ecosystem.
-The engine door opens, and Wilford's assistant Claude emerges and wounds Namgoong before inviting Curtis inside.
+In the last compartment before the engine, Namgoong reveals that the reason he collected the Kronole was to use it as an explosive to escape the train with Yona, believing they can now survive outside.
+Curtis explains that in the early days of the train, the tail section resorted to cannibalism.
+Edgar was an infant when Curtis killed his mother, and Curtis was going to eat him when Gilliam offered his severed arm instead, stopping the bloodshed.
+Curtis wants to confront Wilford for causing such horrors.
+Wilford's assistant, Claude, emerges from behind the engine room door to invite Curtis inside.

 Curtis meets Wilford and, to his shock, learns that he and Gilliam conspired to stage Curtis's rebellion to reduce the tail section's population to sustainable levels.
-Wilford orders 74% of the tail passengers killed.
-He then offers Curtis his position leading the train.
-Curtis appears ready to accept when Yona overpowers Claude, rushes in, and pulls open a floorboard to reveal Andrew and Tanya's children, Andy and Timmy, working the engine as slaves.
-Appalled, Curtis knocks out Wilford and rescues Timmy from the machinery, though he loses his arm in the process.
-Curtis gives Yona matches to light the fuse for the Kronole, while Namgoong fights and kills Franco, who had followed them, along with partygoers from another car.
-As the door to the engine room was damaged during the fighting and will not close, Curtis and Namgoong use their bodies to protect Yona and Timmy from the blast.
+After ordering the execution of most of the tail section residents, Wilford offers Curtis his position leading the train.
+Curtis appears ready to accept as Yona overpowers Claude, rushes in, and asks for a match.
+In desperation, she pulls open a floorboard to reveal Tanya's son, Timmy, who has been enslaved to work as a replacement for a broken machine part.
+Appalled, Curtis beats up Wilford and rescues Timmy from the machinery, losing his arm in the process.
+Andy, Andrew's missing son, crawls out of a nook and climbs into the engine core despite Curtis's pleas.
+Curtis gives Yona the match to light the fuse for the Kronole bomb, while Namgoong fights and kills Franco, who followed them.
+Damaged by the fighting, the door to the engine room cannot be closed, forcing Curtis and Namgoong to use their bodies to protect Yona and Timmy from the blast.

 The explosion triggers an avalanche that derails and wrecks the train.
-With Namgoong unresponsive, Yona escapes the wreckage with Timmy.
-They see a polar bear in the distance, indicating that life exists outside the train.
+Curtis and Namgoong are unresponsive, so Yona and Timmy escape the wreckage.
+They see a polar bear in the distance, indicating that life exists outside the train and did not die out as they were always led to believe.